openvinotoolkit/openvino/src/tests/functional/plugin/conformance/test_runner/README.md

 > **NOTE**:
 >
-> Using of `GTest parallel` tool to run a conformance suite helps to report crashed tests and collect correct statistic after unexpected crashes.
+> Using of [`parallel_runner`](./../../../../ie_test_utils/functional_test_utils/layer_tests_summary/run_parallel.py) tool to run a conformance suite helps to report crashed tests and collect correct statistic after unexpected crashes.
+> The tool is able to work in 2 modes:
+> * one test is run in separate thread (first run, as the output the cache will be saved as a custom file)
+> * similar load time per one worker based on test execution time.
+May contain different test count per worker
 >
-> Use [`Gtest parallel`](https://github.com/google/gtest-parallel) from official repository with [this fix](https://github.com/google/gtest-parallel/pull/76).
->
 > The example of usage is:
 > ```
-> python3 gtest_parallel.py /path/to/openvino/bin/intel64/Debug/conformanceTests -d .
+> python3 run_parallel.py -e=/path/to/openvino/bin/intel64/Debug/conformanceTests -d .
 > --gtest_filter=*Add*:*BinaryConv* -- --input_folders=/path/to/ir_1,/path/to/ir_2 --device=CPU
 > --report_unique_name --output_folder=/path/to/temp_output_report_folder
 > ```